Getting Started: Account Setup Walkthrough

 Step 3: Enter transaction costs

-Continuing through the tabs in the left-hand menu, let’s take a look at transaction costs.
+Continuing through the tabs along the top of your screen, let’s take a look at transaction costs.
 Transaction costs are the fees that Shopify charges to process an order.
 These fees vary based on your Shopify plan and on the payment gateways that customers use to place orders (i.e. Shopify Payments vs. PayPal, Stripe, or another payment provider).